alexanderdesouza/hanabi-simulator/README.md

 ```
 python hanabi.py [-h] [-r] [-p P]
 ```
 The default game is configured with two automated-players that follow a simple strategy of randomly playing, discarding, or giving each other hints.
 As usual, the rainbow colored cards can be used as wild-cards.

 The rainbow colored cards can also be added as their own sixth suit by setting the `-r` option.
-Additional players, or players with different strategies, can be added to the game by setting the `-p` option and then specifying a string of the strategies of each player to be added to the game.
-For example, to setup and run a simulation of three players following arbitrary strategies `S1`, `S1`, and `S4`, run:
+Additional players can be added to the game by setting the `-p` option and then specifying a string of each of the player classes to be added to the game.
+For example, to setup and run a simulation of three players, of arbitrary player classes `P1`, `P1`, and `P4`, run:
 ```
-python hanabi.py -p 'S1, S1, S4'
+python hanabi.py -p 'P1, P1, P4'
 ```
-Player strategies are specified in `player_strategies.py`; examples are provided therein for how these should be formatted.
+The various player classes are specified in the `player_objects` module; `abstract_player.py` contains the abstract player class definition inherited by all other player classes.

 Adapted from BoardGameGeek (https://boardgamegeek.com/boardgame/98778/hanabi):
 > Hanabi—named for the Japanese word for "fireworks" (written as 花火, ideograms for flower and fire, respectively)—is